rapid7/insightconnect-plugins/plugins/python_3_script/help.md

 }
 ```

-Note that `username`, `password`, and `secret_key` inputs are accessible directly in the script as variable, but arguments from `input` are stored in `params` dictionary.

 ##### Output

-The default output variables are `result1` and `result2`, both of type `string`.
-While these may work for you they're intended to be changed by the user to meet their naming and type needs.

 |Name|Type|Required|Description|Example|
 | :--- | :--- | :--- | :--- | :--- |
 |result1|string|False|Sample output result1 (delete or edit)|example output 1|
 |result2|string|False|Sample output result2 (delete or edit)|example output 2|

-Make sure you edit the output variables in the user interface so that they match the keys returned by the `run()` function.
-This allows you to pass the variables to other steps using the names chosen by the user.

 Example output:

 ```